rehierl/abstract-properties/13-x-document-trees/13-1-tree-traversal/0-0-readme.md

 Note that both rules effectively describe how to form new sequences of sbilings, based on a node and two input sequences, by adding an additional edge in between the last node of one sequence and the first node of the other.
-As such, one may describe the embedding of an additional edge as an **ordering rule**.
-That may or may not be paired with a particular **order of execution**.
+As such, one may describe the embedding of an additional edge as an **ordering rule** that may or may not be paired with a particular **order of execution**.

 Note that the **pre-order** and the **level-order** tree traversals are the